giantswarm/docs/src/content/reference/release-versions/_index.md

 |**v12.x.x** | Kubernetes 1.17.x | not yet available|
 |**v13.x.x** | Kubernetes 1.18.x | not yet available|

 #### Exceptions

 On AWS, **v9.2.0** and up contains **Kubernetes 1.16.x**

 ## Versions that support node pools

-Currently only AWS **v11.x.x** and up support nodepools.
+Currently only AWS **v11.x.x** and up support node pools.

-While it is still a work in progress, on Azure, **v12.1.0** and above will be the releases that support nodepools.
+While it is still a work in progress, on Azure, **v12.1.0** and above will be the releases that support node pools.

 ## Versions with an optional ingress controller